raspberryenvoie/piRa1n/README.md

 ### 1. Install and set up Raspbian
 A. Download the [Raspberry Imager](https://www.raspberrypi.org/downloads/) software and install Raspbian "A port of Debian with the Raspberry Pi Desktop (Recommended) on your MicroSD Card.\
 B. Set up Raspbian\
-Plug the MicroSD Card in the Raspberry Pi 4 and turn it on.\
-If you have a monitor, a mouse and a keyboard: Connect them to the Raspberry Pi and configure the OS with the instructions displayed on the screen.\
+If you have a monitor, a mouse and a keyboard: Plug the MicroSD Card in the Raspberry Pi 4 and turn it on.
+Connect them to the Raspberry Pi and configure the OS with the instructions displayed on the screen.\
 Else: Configure the OS with [this guide](https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0) from step 3.

 ### 2. Install piRa1n